 All of us are extremely familiar with the picture of humans working hard for the whole day laying bricks at a construction site.
 Any type of construction activity is incomplete without bricklaying as bricks serve as the very foundation of all categories of construction activities across the world.
 With the gradual advancement of science and technology, bricklaying has entered in a tech-savvy arena where robots are laying bricks.

-Humans no more require spending the whole day under the harsh sun and lay bricks.
 Instead, robots have come into the market to do the job.
 But the question that now crops up is that how good is the idea of robot bricklaying?
 Can there exist any kind of competition between humans and robots which would decide who is the more efficient bricklayer?

 Any kind of scientific invention and discovery should never be accepted just like this.
 There should be sufficient debate and discussion before the discovery becomes accepted and applicable by the general public.
 So, let us now delve deep into the matter of robot bricklaying and discuss a few salient features of the concept:

 - Inclement weather: in case of any kind of construction activity, the weather plays a very crucial role.
 Many a times it has been observed that a number of construction workers have lost their lives or have met with life-threatening accidents due to harsh weather conditions.
 If robots are being used for bricklaying instead of human beings then this case would never occur.
 Robots would be able to work in bad weather conditions without the danger of any kind of accidents.
 However, years of programming and research has proved that robots are efficient bricklayers only when the weather conditions are good.

 Post a job today to win a voucher worth £15*